Custer's Revenge

 Custer's Revenge (also known as Mystique Presents Swedish Erotica: Custer's Revenge) is an adult action game published by American Multiple Industries for the Atari 2600, first released in November 1982.
-The game gained notoriety owing to its goal of raping a Native American woman.
+The game gained notoriety owing to its goal of raping a Native American woman who is tied to a post.

 The titular player character is based on Lieutenant Colonel and Brevet Major General George Armstrong Custer, a famous American cavalry commander who is most well known for his major defeat and death at the Battle of Little Bighorn.

 Following the Christmas season of 1982, the rights to American Multiple Industries' games, including Custer's Revenge, were sold off to the adult video game company PlayAround.
 Under PlayAround's parent company, Castlespring Enterprises, Custer's Revenge was re-branded as Westward Ho for the European market and given slight modifications to its original gameplay.
 These alterations included simple aesthetic changes such as the darkening in color of the Native American woman's skin tone.
 PlayAround also made a gender-reversed version of Custer's Revenge named General Retreat.

-The game was universally panned by critics and has been described as one of the worst video games ever made.
+The game was universally panned by critics due to its offensive content and has been described as one of the worst video games ever made.

 Gameplay

-Custer's Revenge is an action video game in which the player controls General Custer, who must advance through the playing field and avoid arrows in order to rape the Indian maiden Revenge, who is tied to a pole on the other side.
+Custer's Revenge is an action video game in which the player controls a mostly nude General Custer, who must advance through the playing field and avoid arrows to rape the fully nude Native American woman Revenge, who is tied to a pole on the other side.
 The game consists of four numbered modes of play; modes 1 and 3 are single-player campaigns, while modes 2 and 4 are hotseat multiplayer modes.
 In modes 1 and 2, the player(s) must only avoid arrows, while in modes 3 and 4, cacti that appear and disappear at random intervals are added as obstacles.
 Custer can move left or right if the joystick is moved in those directions, while shifting the joystick up or down will cause Custer to stop.

 Custer begins the game with three lives, which are represented by small cacti on a black stripe at the bottom of the screen.
 If an arrow touches Custer's hat or if Custer comes into contact with a cactus, he loses a life to the tune of "Taps".
 It is possible for Custer to stand in between two arrows and not get hit.
-If Custer successfully reaches Revenge, the player must repeatedly press the fire button for Custer to penetrate her, which occurs to the "Charge" fanfare.
+If Custer successfully reaches Revenge, the player must repeatedly press the fire button for Custer to rape her, which occurs to the "Charge" fanfare.
 Each penetration awards one point, and the player earns an extra life for every 50 points.
 The player(s) can accumulate no more than six lives at any given time.
 For every 50 points scored, Custer returns to his original position on the field, and the speed of the arrows increases.
 The arrow speed can also be increased by flipping the difficulty switch on the Atari console.